Connect and Release Wheelbarrow System vs Conversion Cart: Which Is Better for Moving Mulch?

 Distance problem Can help if towed Strong advantage because mower handles long runs

-Workflow Change the cart mode Connect, tow, release, place, return
+Workflow Change the cart mode Tow, release, place, stage, return

-Best fit Smooth, open, general material movement Mulch, soil, compost, debris, and jobs needing placement
+Best fit Smooth, open, general material movement Mulch, soil, compost, debris, distance, staging, and placement

 When a Conversion Cart May Be the Better Choice